Annual PwC, ULI Report Unveils Top Markets and Real Estate Industry Trends to Watch

 Another key trend to watch in 2025 is changing migration patterns.
 Migration that has benefited population growth in Sunbelt and suburban markets appears to be moderating and shifting.
 Housing affordability, cost of living, and quality of life continue to be key drivers for migration, while disruption due to climate change could have a bigger impact on migration patterns in the years ahead.

 The annual list of “Top Markets 2025 for Overall Real Estate Prospects” recorded some surprising moves.
 Nashville gave up its number one position, dropping back to number five, while Dallas-Fort Worth rose to claim the lead.
-Despite rising concerns—and insurance costs—related to hurricanes, Florida cities grabbed three of the top 10 spots.
+Despite escalating concerns—and insurance costs—related to hurricanes, Florida cities grabbed three of the top 10 spots.

 2025 Top Markets: